StackVista/stackstate-docs/setup/agent/k8s-custom-registry.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

-# Install Rancher Observability Agent from custom image registry
+# Install SUSE Observability Agent from custom image registry

 ## Overview

-This page describes how to use a custom image registry to install the Rancher Observability Agent.
+This page describes how to use a custom image registry to install the SUSE Observability Agent.
 There are many reasons why you might want to do this, for example:

 - You want to use an image registry that is behind a firewall or on-premises.
 - You have specific security requirements that prevent you from using public image registries like Docker Hub.